tabshaikh/circuit_solver/readme.md

 # AC Circuit Solver
 This is a AC circuit solver program.
 It draws a SVG image of the circuit given as input in the *top.cir* file.
 To see this file in the browser, you can open *Circuit.html*.
 Please read the caution and guidelines to run the program.
 The Solved values of the components are saved in the file *result.txt*.
-ALso you can see the solved values of each components by clicking the svg.
+Also you can see the solved values of each components by clicking the svg.
 This will open a new tab showing the detailed values of that components.

 ## Running the code.
 **To clean the previous output file and logs.**